gedeagas/address-book-demo/README.md

 Once I get comfortable with vanilla JavaScript and have worked my way through the Advanced Front-End and Backend projects at Free Code Camp, I will add some Node.js and Postgres.

 For now it is a place to store and search a small database of contacts, or an address book.

+## Contributing

+I am not expecting a lot of contributions.
+But if you *do* contribute, fork the repo, and submit a pull request.
+I will be adding feature branches in the near future.

+Keep it to vanilla JavaScript or jQuery for now.
+Still learning the basics.
+No frameworks, no matter how much better it will make the app.
+Still working through school and Free Code Camp so in time there will be more features.

+## Usage

+*App is still in the very early stages*.
+I am working on it but not as frequently.
+I plan to get it done by the end of next year's summer break.

+## Help

+You can help me with this project, submit bugs and feature requests at my [Trello board](https://trello.com/b/VNH81bEd) or submit issues here on GitHub

+## Credits

+I am the only author of this app

+## Contact

+You can contact me at <hey@tiffanyrwhite.com> for any concerns or comments.

+## License

+This Project is Licensed under MIT License.